$0 Northern Territory Adoption Quick-Start Checklist

 Darwin-based family law specialists — including firms like Maleys Barristers and Solicitors — handle family law matters including adoption.
 For families based in Darwin, a local solicitor with court familiarity can be valuable.

 Alice Springs family lawyers — for families in Central Australia, legal services are more limited.
-Some Darwin firms will act for regional clients remotely for the preparation phase and appear at the Darwin Supreme Court on your behalf.
+Some Darwin firms will act for regional clients remotely for the preparation phase and appear at the Local Court in Darwin or, where applicable, Alice Springs, on your behalf.

 For families in Katherine or other remote areas, remote or telephone consultations with Darwin firms are the practical reality.
-The court application itself is filed in Darwin regardless of where you live in the NT.
+The court application is directed to the Local Court in Darwin or, where applicable, Alice Springs, regardless of where you live in the NT.

 Free Download